sympower/dt-data-load-tool/docs/website/docs/reference/performance.md

 :::

 ### Load
 The **load** stage uses a thread pool for parallelization.
-Loading is input/output-bound. `dlt` avoids any processing of the content of the load package produced by the normalizer.
+Loading is input/output-bound. `data_load_tool` avoids any processing of the content of the load package produced by the normalizer.
 By default, loading happens in 20 threads, each loading a single file.

 As before, **if you have just a single table with millions of records, you should enable [file rotation in the normalizer](#controlling-intermediary-file-size-and-rotation)**.
 Then the number of parallel load jobs is controlled by the `workers` config setting.

 <!--@@@DLT_SNIPPET ./performance_snippets/toml-snippets.toml::normalize_workers_2_toml-->

-The **normalize** stage in `dlt` uses a process pool to create load packages concurrently, and the settings for `file_max_items` and `file_max_bytes` play a crucial role in determining the size of data chunks.
+The **normalize** stage in `data_load_tool` uses a process pool to create load packages concurrently, and the settings for `file_max_items` and `file_max_bytes` play a crucial role in determining the size of data chunks.
 Lower values for these settings reduce the size of each chunk sent to the destination database, which is particularly helpful for managing memory constraints on the database server.
-By default, `dlt` writes all data rows into one large intermediary file, attempting to load all data at once.
+By default, `data_load_tool` writes all data rows into one large intermediary file, attempting to load all data at once.
 Configuring these settings enables file rotation, splitting the data into smaller, more manageable chunks.
 This not only improves performance but also minimizes memory-related issues when working with large tables containing millions of records.

 #### Controlling destination items size
 The intermediary files generated during the **normalize** stage are also used in the **load** stage.
 Therefore, adjusting `file_max_items` and `file_max_bytes` in the **normalize** stage directly impacts the size and number of data chunks sent to the destination, influencing loading behavior and performance.